rharinath26/nhanes-diabetes-hypertension-analysis/first-draft/first_draft_report.md

    - Conduct sensitivity analyses excluding proxy features or using multiple imputation for sparse labs.

 5. **Clustering & Personas**
-   - Extend KMeans/UMAP/HDBSCAN pipelines to profile “personas” grounded in lifestyle/dietary variables.
+   - Use KMeans/UMAP/HDBSCAN pipelines to profile “personas” grounded in lifestyle/dietary variables.
    - Use those personas to tailor recommendations for modifiable behaviors.